 This option works best if you need to have separate data sets, specific billing, or if you are managing accounts for clients and access needs to be controlled.
 For example; agency customers, completely separate businesses, or when you are implementing Leadfeeder but the client will be responsible for the account in its entirety.

-Option 2: Use one account with multiple sites
+Option 3: Use one account with multiple sites.

 With the Leadfeeder Tracker, you have the option to use one script on multiple sites.
 Simply install the script on each site you want to track!